E-Gilley/Mint-Classics-Analysis/README.md

 ![Database](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/10d15756-2c9f-4591-83c7-d31cdd7d77cc)

 The database itself was uploaded from a database script.
-The code for that is very long, and frankly not very important to this analysis.
+The code for that is very long.
 Just know I downloaded the script and imported it into MySQL Workbench to set up this whole database.

 Let's get started acquainting ourselves with the data: